8 Ways You Can Ruin Your Credit

 If you move and don’t pay your last cable or electric bill, the companies will come after you for payment.
 They’ll call you and send letters for a few months to attempt to get you caught up.
 If that fails, they'll get debt collectors involved.
-Once a debt collector takes over the account, they’ll likely add the delinquency to your credit report, which will ruin your credit and your ability to have applications approved in the future.
+Once a debt collector takes over the account, they’ll add the delinquency to your credit report, which will ruin your credit and your ability to have applications approved in the future.

 Let someone irresponsible use your credit card.